ZhenyingZhu/StudyNotes/ASP.md

 Need copy `_ViewStart.cshtml` to Pages folder so that the Razor pages can also use layout.

-# HERE

 ### Implementing a Contact Page

+Create a contact view page.
+Use `@model` to pick the model.
+Use `@section Scripts` to pick the js to use.

 Add a form in the contact page with post method.
 Each field of the form need has a name property.
+In the future can use `asp-for` and `asp-validation-for` to bind data.

 In the controller, add `[HttpPost('contact')]` to the contact action.
 The action should accept `object model`.
 We need model binding to get the post result.

-When debug, in the Watch tab, type in `this.Request` and can find `Form` in its properties.
+When debug hit a breakpoint in the controller, in the Watch tab, type in `this.Request` and can find `Form` in its properties.

+# HERE

 ### Model Binding